vicw0ng-hk/fake-real-news/METHOD.md

 learn = learn.load_encoder('finetuned')
 ```

 Then we start training using `learn.fit_one_cycle()`.
 We also used `learn.freeze_to()` to freeze some parameters and then train the model, after which we use `learn.unfreeze()` to unfreeze the parameters and then train for a few more epochs.
 The accuracy came to about 90% for the validation set of the data we used for training.
-However, since the RAM limits we could not use most of our data and the accuracy on some other data may vary from 40% - 98%.
+However, since the RAM limits we could not use most of our data and the accuracy on some other data may vary from 40% - 98%. :slightly_smiling_face: This doesn't seem top-notch, but it's acceptable since news articles generally fit into multiple categories and yet we only have a single-label dataset.
+More on this in our discussion of limitations. :thinking:

 ### Web app

+We used [Flask](https://flask.palletsprojects.com/en/1.1.x/), a minimal Python web framework. :hugs: We love its simplicity.
+And you can see this by the only main part of our server side :point_right: [app.py](app/app.py).